Last updated on May 3rd, 2018

 It’s also not compulsory for you to tip your Bhutan tour guide and driver.
 They should be paid quite well as per tourism policy of Bhutan.
 However, when I interact with people working as tour guides and tourist drivers, they actually expect some tips from tourists on completion of a trip.

-Some tourists tip tour guide with USD 50-100 and drivers with USD 25-50 in a week’s tour package.
-However, it depends on you.
-If you are in Bhutan on a solo travel, it might be quite heavy.
+Some tourists tip tour guide with USD 15-20 and drivers with USD 10-15 daily in a week’s tour package.
+However, it’ll depend on you.
+If you are on a solo travel, it might be quite heavy.
 You can squeeze the range as tipping itself is a voluntary thing in Bhutan or you don’t tip at all.

 Trekking or Hiking Helpers & cooks

-If your Bhutan travel is for offbeat trekking, hiking or outdoor camping, your travel agency will have number of people already pooled for the tour specifically.
+If your Bhutan travel is for offbeat trekking, hiking or outdoor camping, your travel agency will have number of people for the tour.
 They’ll be trekking porters, rough guides Bhutan, trekking cook and few other helpers.

 Bhutan Night Clubs, Discos and Bars